bbbts/RRR2_Plot_Labeling/README.md

 # 🏷️ Drone Image Plot Labeling using GPS EXIF Metadata

-This repository contains tools to automatically **label drone-captured RGB images** with the correct **plot number** based on GPS coordinates embedded in the image EXIF data.
+This repository contains tools to automatically **label drone-captured RGB and thermal images** with the correct **plot number** based on GPS coordinates embedded in the image EXIF data.

 ## 🎯 Objective